CBT in Gambling Addiction

 If Cognitive Behavioral Therapy is suggested, you will typically meet with a therapist every week or every two weeks.
 The treatment usually spans 6 to 20 sessions, each lasting 30 to 60 minutes.
 In these sessions;

-• You and your therapist will do a breakdown of your issues.
-Such as your thoughts, physical feelings, and actions.
-Both of you will also analyze to see whether these issues are unrealistic or unhelpful, and then understand how they influence each other and you.
+• You and your therapist will break down your issues, such as your thoughts, physical feelings, and actions.
+Both of you will also analyze whether these issues are unrealistic or unhelpful and then understand how they influence each other and you.

 • The next course of action is that your therapist will guide you in changing unhelpful thoughts and behaviors.